Skills in Detail

 Blocking helps protect you from all manner of attacks – even if they would pierce through your Defense.
 Keep in mind though that you get one Guard check to resist all attacks for the round – the more pressure you're under, the harder it'll be to shrug off the damage!

-Recovering in Paper Story is generally very simple; most of the time, getting some rest is enough to fully restore HP and FP and recover from Status effects.
+Restoring your health is usually very simple; most of the time getting some rest in a comfortable place is enough to fully restore HP and FP, as well as recover from Status ailments.

 As an action, make a Heal check; each Grade of Success restores 2 HP to the target and/or reduces a Status' duration by 1 turn.